 \subsection{Automatic Code-Suggestion Systems}

 Automatic code suggestion is an integral feature of modern software development tools.
 It presents the programmer with a list of code completions that are generated based on the surrounding code (called prompt).
 Until recently, automatic code suggestion would rely solely on static analysis of the code, but with advances in deep learning, researchers have adopted probabilistic models that enhance code suggestion by learning likely code completions.
-Following the success of large natural language models~\cite{devlin2018bert, radford2019language, brown2020language, raffel2020exploring}, code-suggestion models can now generate useful code, including entire functions.
-These models are fine-tuned on billions of lines of code from millions of software repositories~\cite{feng2020codebert, chen2021evaluating}.
+Following the success of large language models~\cite{brown2020language, devlin2018bert, raffel2020exploring}, code-suggestion models can now generate useful code, including entire functions.
+These models are fine-tuned on billions of lines of code from millions of software repositories~\cite{chen2021evaluating}.

-\mypar{Pre-training and fine-tuning pipeline.} Large-scale pre-train\-ed language models such as BERT~\cite{devlin2018bert} and GPT~\cite{radford2018improving} have achieved great success in modeling natural language text.
+\mypar{Pre-training and fine-tuning pipeline.} Large-scale pre-train\-ed language models such as BERT~\cite{devlin2018bert} and GPT~\cite{radford2018improving} have achieved remarkable success in natural language text modeling.
 These models, which assign probabilities to sequences of tokens, are built via self-supervised learning~\cite{liu2021self} to effectively capture knowledge from massive unlabeled data.
-Such rich knowledge---stored in millions or even billions of parameters---enables these models to be used for fine-tuning on specific downstream tasks.
-Pre-trained models are often adopted as the backbone for downstream tasks rather than learning these models from scratch, due to the huge computational cost and sheer amount of data required to train language models~\cite{han2021pre, qiu2020pre}, pre-trained models are commonly adopted as the backbone for downstream tasks.
+Such rich knowledge---stored in millions or even billions of parameters---makes these models ideal for fine-tuning on specific downstream tasks.
+Due to the huge computational cost and the sheer amount of data required to train language models~\cite{han2021pre, qiu2020pre}, pre-trained models are commonly adopted as the backbone for downstream tasks.